deltachat/deltachat-desktop/docs/STYLES.md

 - "Local" variables (which are used across multiple classes in the same file) are introduced at the beginning of the document.
 We use SCSS for defining local variables (`$borderRadius: 10px;`)
 - Global variables (used across files) are defined for themes and we use CSS for that (`var(--primaryColor)`)

+### Legacy

+There's still a lot of globally defined CSS code around.
+Whenever you touch upon styling an old component, use it as an opportunity to refactor it to CSS modules.
+Usually it is as easy as copy-pasting it into an `styles.module.scss` file and removing the old styles.
+Watch our for breaking themes!

+Sometimes old CSS is not even used, or most of its variations are not used anymore.
+Whenever you look into refactoring it, have a general analysis first of what is actually really needed.

 ## How do we do colors and theming